TalWeisler/Server-Client-TFTP-model-/README.md

 # Server-Client-TFTP-model
 implementation of a book club.
-Implement both a server, which will provide STOMP server services, and a client, which a user can use in order to interact with the rest of the users.
+Implement both a server, which provide STOMP server services, and a client, which a user can use in order to interact with the rest of the users.
 The server implemented in Java and support both Thread-Per-Client (TPS) and the Reactor.
 The client implemented in C++.